- WHERE TO STAY

 The Eiffel Tower is perhaps number one on many people's lists of 'must see' attractions in Paris.
 Around 6 million people a year visit, so the queues are legendary.

 You can choose to use lifts to the various levels of the Eiffel Tower, or for the hardy you can climb the Eiffel Tower by the stairs.

+The Eiffel Tower is open every day of the year!
 The entrances to the Eiffel Tower are at at ground level on each of the Eiffel Tower's four legs.
 The leg at the south corner is the entrance for those wanting to climb the stairs.

 - Stairs, valid to the 2nd floor

 - Lift, valid right to the top, the 3rd floor

 The Eiffel Tower is going to be the destination of a good proportion of visitors to Paris each day.
 You can queue and pay on the day, but expect long queues.
 This can be up to two hours at peak times.

 You can buy tickets in advance direct from the Eiffel Tower official website, link at the top of the page.
 You cannot buy advance tickets for the stairs option.

 When you order on-line you have to select a precise 30-minute time period when you will arrive on a specific date.
 If you do not arrive within that specific time slot you may lose your ticket and not gain access.

 If you seek to purchase within a week or so of your visit there may be limited slots available.